 How to Improve Customer Satisfaction

 In order to improve customer satisfaction a company has to take a realistic and unbiased look at their protocols and processes.
 They have to ask tough questions and value what their customers think in order to grow their business model to adapt to their needs.
-Companies that don’t do this lose touch with their customer base and in turn, lose business to their competitors as a result.
+Companies that do not do this lose touch with their customer base and in turn, lose business to competitors.
 The next logical step a company must take, assuming they have already conducted their customer satisfaction surveys at various stages of their customer lifecycle, is to analyze the results of their survey.

 Once the CSAT scores have been calculated, it is important to look deeper at the different surveys to see common trends that occur at pivotal parts of the product or service’s lifecycle.
 These trends then need to be discussed by analysts and a report should be prepared with potential causes of common issues and also, recommended solutions.
-It is important that companies not only focus on what they are not performing well on.
-For example, the survey results should be used to show what positive practice and policies customers are responding to.
-The combination of this information should be presented to senior management so that they remain in touch with what their customers are experiencing.
-The disconnect that has been happening at this crucial part of analyzing customer data has caused companies not only customer service issues, but also major errors in strategic planning and budget allocation.
+It is important that companies not focus only on what they are not performing well on.
+For example, the survey results should be used to show what positive practice and policies customers are also responding to.
+The combination of this information should be presented to senior management so they remain close to the customer experience.
+Any disconnect here can cause major blindspots in strategic planning and budget allocation.

-Once information has been presented to senior management, new policies must be integrated to target strengths and areas for improvement.
+Once information has been presented to senior management, new policies must be integrated to target strengths and weaknesses for areas of improvement.
 It is vital that companies continue giving surveys after the first round to test for customer satisfaction.
-Periodic surveys are the way forward to make sure quality continues to be outstanding and customers are satisfied with the experience they have at every stage of the customer lifecycle.
+Periodic surveys are the way forward to make sure quality continues to be outstanding and customers are satisfied with the experience at every stage of the customer lifecycle.

-The accuracy of how Artificial Intelligence and Machine Learning can process information and cater to the customer’s needs is also getting better every day.
-In fact, by 2020, it is predicted that many customer call centers will be almost facilitated fully by Artificial Intelligence and Machine Learning practices since the volume of data accumulated will be approximately 44 trillion GB and the amount of business transactions will hit 450 billion searches per day on the Internet.
+The accuracy of how Artificial Intelligence and Machine Learning can process information and cater to the customer’s needs is also getting better with time.
+In fact, by 2020, it is predicted that many customer call centers will be facilitated by Artificial Intelligence and Machine Learning practices.
+This is largely due to an increase in the volume of data and business transactions on the internet.

 Due to this enormous expansion, companies have to find additional ways to sort through relevant data to continue periodically improving their customer service relating to their products and services.
 Traditional chatbots and customer service centers will be entirely transformed by new Artificial Intelligence and Machine Learning technologies.

 Companies that take the time to invest in understanding their CSAT score and tailoring their surveys to learn valuable information about their business will have higher customer satisfaction and retention rates in the long term.
+They will also have better data for Machine Learning algorithms.
 Companies that adapt with the market and are open to how Artificial Intelligence and Machine Learning can improve their customer base, service, and sales numbers will be ahead of the curve.